kintone-labs/kintone-ios-sdk/docs/docs/reference/authentication.md

 ### setApiToken(apiTokenString)

-> Set Api Token for Authentication module.
+> Set Api Token for the Authentication module.

 **Parameter**